PULL/DRIFT is a project that evolved into many parts.

 In 2013, Clarissa Stowell Gregory and Joshua Wade Smith collaborated on dance & sculpture for a performance involving: water, woods and raft.
 Clarissa & Joshua created the site-specific performance PULL / DRIFT on September 8th at Patapsco Valley State Park, Daniels Area.

 The documentation that I captured from the dance performance became a 16mm film with a live sound accompaniment by sound artist, Josh Millrod.
 This piece premiered at Mono No Aware Festival of Expanded Cinema in December of 2013.
-It has been made into a video and has screened at various festival and venues since.

 Throughout my documentation process of Pull/Drift, I focused on the flow of the human form and its relationship to its surrounding environments.
 I was interested in discovering a dialogue between limbs and hips, the curves of the land, the mechanics of flesh, the rhythmic channeling through water, grass and earth.
 I was captivated by how the development of motion sculptured a new sense of time and established a magical sense of ritualistic bliss.